 What is CiviEvent?

-CiviEvent provides a set of tools for running events and minimizes the amount of administration required.
-In CiviCRM, an event is something that happens at a specified time, with a registration process, and has participants.
+CiviEvent provides a set of tools for running events that minimizes the amount of administration required.

-- Facilitating self-registration for participants, including online credit card payments
+- self-registration for participants, including online credit card payments

-- Allowing you to check participants in on-site at the event from any computer with an internet connection
+- Participants check in on-site at the event from any computer with an internet connection

-As with all CiviCRM components, CiviEvent is integrated with other parts of CiviCRM.
+CiviEvent is designed to work together with other parts of CiviCRM.
 For example, you can promote the event to a targeted list and communicate with event participants via email before and after the event using CiviMail (see the Email section, particularly the Set-up and Scheduled Reminders chapters, for more information).
-CiviContribute allows you to accept event payments online.
-(To do this, you must enable CiviContribute and set up a payment processor; see the Contributions section for more information.)
+It works with CiviContributer to allow you to accept event payments online.
+To do this, you must enable CiviContribute and set up a payment processor; see the Contributions section for more information.

 Scenario: Youth leadership workshop